ArrowheadFramework/ahfc-configuration-rest-ws/README.md

 Domain names may not be used.

 Unless running in standalone mode, `endpoint` must be specified, as there is currenly no mechanism for automatically resolving it.
-Lastly, `port` is set to `8080` if not given, and `instanceName` is set to a random string of characters unless specified.
+The `endpoint` is a domain name through which this system is reachable, already known by the service registry.
+Lastly, `port` is set to `8080` if not given, and `instanceName` is set to a random string of characters, unless specified.

 ## Demo

 [An API demo][demop] is available as a [Postman][postm] collection.
 Download the Postman client, import the file, and try the example API calls.
-Note that the configuration system must be running for the Postman collection requests to work as intended.
+Note that the configuration system must be running in standalone mode for the Postman collection requests to work as intended.

 ## Contributing